Khalifnashon/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

-- Add a new toy when the toy form is submitted
+- Update the number of likes for a toy

   - How I debugged: